 When you decrease double crochet, you essentially have to make two consecutive stitches into one stitch.
 This is how you do that with double crochet:

 - Begin the double crochet stitch as normal.
-You were to go through all of the steps until there... are only two loops left on the hook (just before you do the final yarn over.)
+You will go through all of the steps... until there are only two loops left on the hook (just before you do the final yarn over.)

 - Leave the work on the hook just like it is.
 Yarn over, insert the hook into the next stitch.
 Work as you normally would by doing yarn over, pull through, yarn over, pull through first two loops on hook, and yarn over one more time.

 - There should be three loops on the hook.
 Yarn over and pull the yarn through all three loops.
 This secures the two side-by-side double crochet stitches with a common stitch at the top, effectively turning them into one double crochet stitch to work into in the next row.

 As alluded to in the first step of this guide, there is actually a way to begin your crochet work without actually making a foundation chain.
 You basically incorporate the foundation chain into the double crochet stitches in one step.
 This is a more advanced way of beginning crochet projects.
 Many people like chainless foundation stitches because they are more uniform than working into a chain.
 Interested in this option?
 Moogly offers a great video tutorial for chainless foundation double... crochet.